bjablonski20/finalproject-qtm350-caprese/README.md

 - Doc 7: This document is an excerpt from a [research paper](https://www.researchgate.net/publication/339500868_Applications_of_Topic_Models) titled "Applications of Topic Models".
 - Doc 8: This document is three [tweets](https://twitter.com/JoeBiden?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor) from Joe Biden.

+The transcripts for each audio file from Amazon Transcribe are in the "Output Data" folder.
+Inside of this folder, these files are segemented by document number.

 ## Demo Solution and Recreation
 This section will demonstrate how to recreate the solution shown in the notebooks.
 1. Clone this Github Repo: This can be done by running the following code in a code cell in your Jupyter Notebook in a Sagemaker instance.